gravitee-io/gravitee-platform-docs/docs/apim/4.0/reference/policy-reference/rest-to-soap.md

 </soap:Envelope>
 ```

-Will give you the ISO country code for `France`
+Will give you the ISO country code for `France`.
 {% endtab %}
 {% endtabs %}